 Indigenous had a natural instinct to retreat to the creek shores, and sit and listen to nature on the mountains.

 Life is changing more rapidly than ever, and individuals are recognizing the importance of taking care of themselves, body, mind, and spirit.
 Recognizing the importance of finding natural ways to heal.
-Ananda provides access to this through yoga, meditation, and wellness practices such as floatation tanks, traditional bodywork treatments and through the medicine of nature.
+Ananda provides access to this through yoga, meditation, and wellness practices such as flotation tanks, traditional bodywork treatments and through the medicine of nature.

 Here at Ananda, we believe that everyone deserves to be held, by nature, and by community.
 Our programs and experiences reflect this.
 We have customizable and unique programs to assist every individual on his/her journey back to freedom and connection.